mercure-imaging/mercure/docs/install.rst

 .. note:: The commands above assign read/write rights to the user "hermes", enabling the bookkeeper service to create the required database tables and store received monitoring information in the database.
 However, when working with the database for data analysis, an account with read-only rights should be used to prevent accidental data modification during the analysis.
 This applies in particular to the created user "redash".

-.. hint:: Read-only permissions can only be granted if the database tables already exist.
+Read-only permissions can only be granted if the database tables already exist.
 The tables are automatically created when the bookkeeper service is started for the first time.
 Therefore, we first need to complete the Hermes configuration before we can grant read-only permissions.

 Basic Hermes configuration
 --------------------------

-Before we can start Hermes for the first time, several basic configuration steps are required.
+Before Hermes can be started for the first time, several basic configuration steps are required.

-First, we need to edit "webgui.env" and change the SECRET_KEY for the webgui.
+First, you need to edit "webgui.env" and change the SECRET_KEY for the webgui.

 ::